ladomino/college-trackr/README.md

 # MVP Goals
 - Create a profile - signup/login
-- Select Colleges you are interesting in applying to.
+- Select Colleges you are interesting in applying to and tracking.
-- Add a College/School/Bootcamp you are interested in applying to.
+- Add a College/School/Bootcamp you are interested in applying to if it does not exist.
-- View your Colleges you are interested in applying to.
+- View your Colleges you are tracking.
-- Show the College you are interested in applying to.
+- Show a specific College you are interested in applying to.
 - Add an Application to a College you are applying to.
+- View an Application to a College you are applying to.
 - Edit an Application to a College you are applying to.
 - Delete an Application to a College you are no longer interested in applying to.
 - View all Applications to all Colleges you are applying or have applied to.
 - View all Tasks you can add for an Application.
+- Add Task(s) you need for an Application.
-- Add a Task you need for an Application.
+- Create a Task you need for an Application.
-- Track Tasks you are still working on.
+- Track Tasks via the application/college you are still working on.
 Color code them like Sticky Notes.
-- Create a Task you need for an Application.
 - Delete a Task you no longer need for an Application.
+- Present a Status of the Application, making sure it is incomplete if mandatory Tasks are not complete.

 # Stretch Goals
 - Add in Tracking Sending Scores from standardized tests, transcripts, AP, IB and community